MauroAbidalCarrer/diary_and_notes/objectives.md

           Production is in quotes because it's for a kaggle competition, not an actual services.
           (done)
         - Write "production" code (not there yet I still need to improve my skills and my pytorch knowledge).
-        - Get a good score by reimplementing someone else's solution (one third there)
+        - Get a good score by reimplementing someone else's solution (one third there) fix scheduler step fix pixel wise normalization compare pixel wise nom with pixel agnostic norm? use wandb? use data augmentation?
+            - Use simple flip, noise first?
+            - use synthetic data generation? use PINN?#

 - Reinforcement learning
     - chess?
     - sc2?